 Wirehaired Vizslas like their cousins, Hungarian and Magyar Vizsla, are energetic and sporting dogs.
+They are well-known for being great with children, making them a near-perfect family dog.
 It got its name from its dense, wiry coat, which serves as their protection against extreme weather.

 The hair of a Wirehaired Vizsla is water-resistant.
 It allows them to do icy water retrievals.
 It possesses an excellent nose and is highly trainable.